-See engine manufacturer's manual & Service Instruction.
-Engine cowling must be removed!
+See engine manufacturer's manual and Service Instruction.
+The upper engine cowling must be removed!

 8.11 Engine Air Filter

 The air intake filter needs to be replaced or cleaned according to the manufacturer's recommendation.
 Depending on environmental conditions, such as dust, sand, or pollution the recommended rate of maintenance should be increased as required.
 The engine cowling must be removed!